History of Vietnam (1945–present): End of World War II

-Communist North and capitalist South (1945–75)
+Cold War

-Indochina War (1945–1954)
+French Indochina War (1945–1954)

 The British commander in Southeast Asia, Lord Louis Mountbatten, sent 20,000 troops of the 20th Indian division to occupy Saigon under General Douglas Gracey who landed in southern Vietnam on 6 September 1945, disarming the Japanese and restoring order.
 They had to re-arm Japanese prisoners of war known as Gremlin force to keep order until more troops arrived.
 The British began to withdraw in December 1945, but this was not completed until June of the following year.
 The last British soldiers were killed in Vietnam in June 1946.
 Altogether 40 British and Indian troops were killed and over a hundred were wounded.
 Vietnamese casualties were 600.
 They were followed by French troops trying to re-establish their rule.
-In the north, Chiang Kai-shek's Kuomintang army entered Vietnam from China, also to disarm the Japanese, followed by the forces of the non-Communist Vietnamese parties, such as Việt Nam Quốc Dân Đảng and Việt Nam Cách Mạng Đồng Minh Hội.
+In the north, Chiang Kai-shek's Kuomintang army entered Vietnam from China, also to disarm the Japanese, followed by the forces of the non-Communist Vietnamese parties, such as Việt Nam Quốc Dân Đảng and Việt Nam Cách mệnh Đồng minh Hội.
 In January 1946, Vietnam had its first National Assembly election (won by the Viet Minh in central and northern Vietnam), which drafted the first constitution, but the situation was still precarious: the French tried to regain power by force; some Cochinchinese politicians formed a seceding government of the Republic of Cochinchina (Nam Kỳ Quốc) while the non-Communist and Communist forces were engaging each other in sporadic battles.
 Stalinists purged Trotskyists.
 Religious sects, like the Cao Đài and Hòa Hảo, and resistance groups formed their own militias.
 Under the terms of the Accord between France and the Democratic Republic of Vietnam on 6 March 1946: